aalacy/storelocatore-scrapers/apify/himanshu/storelocator/freseniuskidneycare_com/README.md

 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number,address contains state name,invalid state and i checked all data is true this website
+address with no number,address contains state name i checked all data is true this website